Engine And Powertrain Testing

 Tools like near source noise measurement, in-cabin noise measurement and modal analysis are used to understand the noise characteristic and its impact on passenger as well as passer-by.

-4. Powertrain mounts
+4. Engine and Powertrain mounts

 Mounts play a critical role in understanding the vibration transfer to vehicle body.
 Mounts are studied for transmissibility and their critical frequencies.

 Following is a transmissibility curve for engine mount –

 5. Torsional Vibration Analysis

 Powertrain components are highly prone to vibration.
 Complete powertrain experiences linear vibration and torsional vibration.
 Torsional Vibration analysis of automotive powertrain is very important to reduce the fatigue load on casing/components and to reduce vibration and noise originating from powertrain components.
 Powertrain testing procedures and methods used to assess torsional vibration are mentioned here (Torsional Vibration blog) Components specially checked for this are- Engine, clutch and gearbox.

 Below graph gives an example of torsional vibration resonance-

 Powertrain is studied for its durability using real life cycle runs for actual vehicle as well as rig testing.
 In this test various parameters of powertrain are mapped with overall vehicle like- oil condition, oil usage, engine performance degradation, wear of clutch, gear box issues, etc.